mlech26l/gigastep/README.md

 ## 🎭 Scenarios (TODO: define scenarios)

-🚧 TODO: There should be a list of 10 to 20 built-in scenarios with different agent types and different The number of agents should be between 2 and 1000
+- 🚧 TODO: There should be a list of 10 to 20 built-in scenarios with different agent types and different The number of agents should be between 2 and 1000
+- 🚧 TODO: The ScenarioBuilder should allow defining maps

 ### List of built-in scenarios